Why Is It So Hard To Count Votes In Florida?

 Lawsuits have been filed, and allegations of fraud have been made.
 It’s an eerie parallel to 2000, and it’s enough to raise one question: what in the heck is up with Florida and all these voting problems?

 In 2000, it was hanging chads.
 Now, it’s overheating voting machines.
-Palm Beach County has been plagued with problems from their machines, which are 11 years old, according to NBC News.
+Palm Beach County has been plagued with problems from their machines, which are 11-years-old, according to NBC News.

 Florida does have $11 million earmarked to purchase new voting equipment.
 It hasn’t been purchased yet, because the state is trying to figure out how to make the machines compliant with the Americans with Disabilities Act.